philipwalton/blog/articles/why-im-excited-about-native-css-variables.md

 ## How custom properties are different

 As you've probably guessed, none of the limitations I listed above apply to CSS custom properties.
-But perhaps more important than *that* they don't apply is *why* they don't apply.
+But perhaps what's more important than *that* they don't apply is *why* they don't apply.

 CSS custom properties are just like regular CSS properties, and they operate in exactly the same way (with the obvious exception that they don't style anything).

 Like regular CSS properties, custom properties are dynamic.
 They can be modified at runtime, they can be updated inside a media query or by adding a new class to the DOM.
 They can be assigned inline (on an element) or in a regular CSS declaration with a selector.
-They can be updated or overridden using all the normal rules of the cascade, or by using JavaScript.
+They can be updated or overridden using all the normal rules of the cascade or using JavaScript.
 And, perhaps most importantly, they're inheritable, so when they're applied to a DOM element, they also get passed to that element's children.

-To put that more succinctly, preprocessor variables are lexically scoped and static after they're compiled.
-Custom properties are live, dynamic, and scoped to the DOM.
+To put that more succinctly, preprocessor variables are lexically scoped and static after compilation.
+Custom properties are scoped to the DOM.
+They're live, and they're dynamic.

 ## Real-life examples

-There are a lot of great examples I could have chosen to showcase the power of CSS custom properties, but in the interest of not letting this article get too long, I settled on just two.
+If you're still not sure what custom properties can do that preprocessor variables can't, I have some examples for you.
+And for what it's worth, there were a ton of really great examples I wanted to show, but in the interest of not letting this article get too long, I settled on two.

 I picked these examples because they're not just theoretical, they're actual challenges I've faced in the past.
-I can distinctly remember trying to make them work in Sass or PostCSS, and it just wasn't possible.
+I can distinctly remember trying to make them work with preprocessors, but it just wasn't possible.
 With custom properties, now it is.

 ### Responsive properties with media queries

-Probably the most compelling use-case for custom properties is the ability to automatically update the property values in response to the matched media.

-Consider a site with a standard gutter variable that defines the default spacing between items in the layout as well as the default padding for all the various sections on the page.

-In many cases, you want the value of this gutter to be different depending on how big the browser window is.
+Many sites use a "gap" or "gutter" variable that defines the default spacing between items in the layout as well as the default padding for all the various sections on the page.
+And most of the time, you want the value of this gutter to be different depending on how big the browser window is.
 On large screens you want a lot of space between items (a lot of breathing room), but on smaller screens you can't afford that much space, so the gutters need to be smaller.

-Since CSS preprocessors ultimately produce static files, the only way to do this today is to explicitly write out all possible variations.
-Consider the following Sass code that defines `$gutterSm`, `$gutterMd`, and `$gutterLg` variations:
+As I mentioned above, Sass variables don't work in media queries, so you have to code out each variation separately.

+The following example does just that, defines the variables `$gutterSm`, `$gutterMd`, and `$gutterLg`, and then declares separate rules for each variation:

 ```css
 /* Declares three gutter values, one for each breakpoint */